Sharif-bot-cmd/Quantum-Silicon-Core-Loader/README.md

 ---
 python run.py

-## For running qslcl.elf in dfu mode for testing (apple)
+## For running qslcl.elf in hardware lockdown for testing (if possible)
 ---
-python dfu.py
+python Universal.py qslcl.elf <options>

 ## For triggering device into MaskROM mode
 ---